-|01||Documented evidence of system failure or fault is given.|
+|01||Documented evidence of a system failure or fault is given.|

 |02||Proof that the failure occurred due to a development fault is given.|

-|03||Proper usage of the software in accordance with the manual.|
+|03||There has been a proper usage of the software in accordance with the manual.|

-|04||No unwarranted interference with the software package on the part of the client.|
+|04||No unwarranted interference with the software package has taken place on the client's part.|

-|05||Subject of the client's complaint is covered in the requirements specification.|
+|05||The subject of the client's complaint is covered in the requirements specification.|

-According to the law, warranty obligations oblige the developer to eliminate only those defects which arise as a result of his own error(s).
+According to the law, warranties oblige the developer to eliminate only those defects which arise as a result of his own error(s).
 Analysis and additional work is required to correct faults and it may be some time before a given piece of software is returned to the client.
 If the failure is deemed to be the fault of the client, then the developer is not obliged to resolve any defects or provide a new version of the software.

 EDISON offers technical support not as a substitute for a warranty but as a means of fully satisfying the client's needs.
 Technical support differs from a warranty, in that the developer commits to eliminating all defects, including those caused by the client or those which go beyond the scope of the requirements specification.
 The developer is also obliged to resolve defects and problems in the shortest possible time.
-Technical support may also include configuring the software, providing a hotline, monitoring its functionality, training staff to work with the product, etc.
+Technical support may also include configuring the software, setting up a hotline, monitoring its functionality, training staff to work with the product, etc.

-|Cost of service||An average year-long warranty amounts to 15% of the development cost.||This is paid additionally, according to the number of working hours spent.|
+|Cost of service||A typical year-long warranty amounts to 15% of the development cost.||This is paid additionally, according to the number of working hours spent.|

 |Defect resolution||Only covers defects which occur due to development error(s), the subject of which appears in the requirements specification.||All defects are covered.|

-|How soon the client's claim is processed||One to several weeks from the day the claim is received and analysis is conducted.||Instant response.
-The shortest possible turnaround time for correction.
-Round-the-clock work is possible.|
+|The speed of client claim processing||Up to several weeks from the day the claim is received and analysis is conducted.||Instant response.
+Correction will be conducted in the shortest time possible.
+Round-the-clock work is also possible.|

-|Product customisation||Returned product has the same properties outlined in the requirements specification.||Product is reworked to show optimal performance in completing specific tasks.|
+|Product customisation||The returned product has the same properties outlined in the requirements specification.||The product is reworked so that optimal performance can be achieved when completing specific tasks.|

 |Consulting services||According to the specification.||Available upon request.|

-|Possibility of modernising the product and expanding its functionalities||Not provided.
-Can be conducted, but under an additional agreement.||Provided.|
+|The possibility of modernising the product and expanding its functionalities||Not provided.
+Can be conducted, but only after an additional agreement has been concluded.||Provided.|